 Violin & Viola

-Mr. Guibert has conducted the National Symphony Orchestra of the Dominican Republic, where he also worked as Assistant Conductor, in conjunction with the National Choir, Ars Nova Chamber Orchestra, the Orchestra of the National Conservatory, the Contemporary Philharmonic Orchestra, and his own orchestra, Guibert Ensemble, which premiered several Latin American works for strings in the Dominican Republic.
-Under his musical direction, the drama “Don Quijote, locuras y cuerdas,” which combined actors of the Teatro Gayumba with orchestra onstage, and which was presented several times, among them in the Principal Hall of the National Theatre of Santo Domingo.
+Mr. Guibert has conducted the National Symphony Orchestra of the Dominican Republic, where he was also Assistant Conductor, in conjunction with the National Choir, Ars Nova Chamber Orchestra, the Orchestra of the National Conservatory, the Contemporary Philharmonic Orchestra, and his own orchestra, Guibert Ensemble, which premiered several Latin American works for strings in the Dominican Republic.
+He was the musical director of the drama, “Don Quijote, locuras y cuerdas,” which brought together actors of the Teatro Gayumba with live orchestra onstage, and which was presented several times, among them in the Principal Hall of the National Theatre of Santo Domingo.

 Maestro Guibert is a committed educator.
 His viola and violin students have won first prizes in national competitions and have had outstanding participation in international events.
 He taught for over a decade at the Dominican Academy of Music.
 In almost twenty years as a professor of Babeque High College, he has been known to spark a genuine love for music in his students.

 Since 2015, Mr. Guibert has been a member of the South Florida Symphony Orchestra and the Florida Chamber Orchestra.
 His works of musical critique have appeared in publications and radio stations in Cuba, the Dominican Republic and the US.
 Mr. Guibert has been on strings faculty at Conchita Espinosa Conservatory of the Arts since 2017.